Plant commissioning

 Control and compliance involve checking that equipment and processes comply with current standards and regulations.
 This involves ensuring that measuring and control instruments operate to defined specifications, and that operations are carried out in accordance with legal requirements and industry standards.

 Our priorities are to ensure that equipment and accessories are installed in zones corresponding to their classification level (e.g. ATEX), and that the installation of the entire system is compliant.
-We inform the operator if any anomalies are detected.
-They also cover the implementation of regular verification procedures and the keeping of detailed documentation of control results.
-We also keep abreast of regulatory developments and train staff in best practices to ensure ongoing compliance.
+We inform the operator if an anomaly is detected.
+They also cover the implementation of regular verification procedures and the keeping of detailed documentation of inspection results.
+We also keep abreast of regulatory developments, and train staff in best practices to ensure ongoing compliance.

 Documentation